 Read more in-depth about all of these things in our article on the benefits of natural birth.

-Risks of natural birth
+Risks of an unmedicated birth

 The potential for birth trauma associated with pain is higher for unmedicated births.
 While birth trauma happens during all types of deliveries, a faster than expected unmedicated birth can be incredibly traumatic to process through.
 If you feel overwhelmed by the contractions and your coping tools are not working, it might be a good idea to ask for an epidural.